lcroy/Virtual-Assistant-Max/MaxServer/README.md

 # Max Server

-The Max server combines three functionalities, 1) lan- guage service, devoted to recognizing the operator’s intent and the keywords of the utterance, 2) grounding, grounds each phrase tuple extracted by language service to a robot operation action or entity/relationship, and 3) the response
+The Max server combines three functionalities, 1) language service, devoted to recognizing the operator’s intent and the keywords of the utterance, 2) grounding, grounds each phrase tuple extracted by language service to a robot operation action or entity/relationship, and 3) the response